Skip to content

 Base account currency USD X NGN

-Unfortunately, not many brokers support the Nigerian Naira as a base account currency.
-Consequently, brokers like Exness that support the Naira as a base account currency stand out for Nigerian traders.
+Unfortunately, few brokers support Naira as a base currency.
+Therefore, brokers like HFM that offer Naira accounts provide a significant advantage for Nigerian traders.

 #Majors, minors, exotic